 Chiropractors are also trained and licensed to provide physiotherapy such as ice, heat, electrical stimulation, low voltage therapy, and manual and mechanical traction.
 Your chiropractor will choose the best combination of therapies for your condition.

 Most chiropractic patients find the treatments comfortable and effective, and look forward to following through with their doctor's treatment recommendations.

 Is "chiropractic medicine" a correct term?

 Yes.
 Most dictionaries, including medical dictionaries, define medicine as "the science and art of affecting well-being by preventing or alleviating disease and concerned with non-surgical treatments."
 Unfortunately, people today have come to think of "medicine" as the pills and drugs they get from their doctors.
-Doctors today are performing hands-on medicine less and less and relying on prescription drugs more and more.
+Medical doctors today are doing less and less hands-on medicine and are relying more and more on prescription drugs.
 Good medicine is supposed to make you feel well.
 Unfortunately, many drugs make people feel worse because of side effects.